badwolf292/ThinkOS/README.md

 then run this command: ```sudo bootc switch ghcr.io/badwolf292/thinkos```

-The Current extra packages I have added are:
+The current extra packages I have added are:
 - rclone
 - android-tools (adb)
 - nmap